retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.09.rst

 corner of the map.

-> We have found the gateway and occupied it.
+..
+Note:: | We have found the gateway and occupied it.
 Let us remain here no longer
-> than is necessary.
+            than is necessary.

 Wow! ...now I have to say: wow!
 I didn't think you'd make it this far.
 When